I manifest my inner spiritual warrior.

 Set the clear pattern – encourage the warrior within to come to the forefront and display the strength and perseverance synonymous with warriors.
 Affirm the qualities that you want to display, and then give them room to manifest.
 Try saying these lines out loud:

-Affirm, out loud, what you are striving for and what you believe:
+Affirm, aloud, what you are striving for and what you believe:

 My inner spiritual warrior fights for my prosperous and productive future.
 I have the ability to shape my actions, my efforts, my thoughts and my emotions, and mold them into my dream.